 What is Where in Niue?

-What are the Villages in Niue?
+How Many Villages are in Niue?

 There are 14 villages in Niue, listed in order of population: